Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Middle Eastern Styles

-Shawarma uses yogurt-spice marinades and rotisserie cooking.
-Shish Tawook features yogurt-garlic marinades and grilling.
+Shawarma features yogurt-spice marinades and rotisserie cooking in Lebanon and Syria.
+Shish Tawook uses yogurt-garlic marinades and grilling in Turkey and Lebanon, emphasizing tangy flavors.

 Western Adaptations